ubuntunux/PyEngine3D/README.md

  - PyOpenGL-accelerate ( optional )
  - Windows, Linux, Mac(not tested)

-## TODO
+## Features
 * Optimize
     - Only dynamic shadows are updated on every frame, and static shadows are not updated every time.
     - SSR ray reuse in compute shader
     - Postprocessing in compute shader
     - FFT in compute shader
     - Precomputed atmosphere in compute shader
-* Actors
-    - Tree, Foliage actor
-    - Landscape
-    - Road
-    - Wind
-    - River
 * Blender3D plugin
     - transfer geometry, animation, scene datas
     - edit animation, scene, sequence, particles in blender